Tretinoin 0.025% cream: what it’s used for and who it’s best for

 - Treats sun damage: Regular use of tretinoin can repair sun-damaged skin, reducing sunspots and improving the overall appearance of photoaged skin.

-What ingredients can you combine with tretinoin 0.025%?
+What ingredients can you use alongside tretinoin 0.025 cream?

-When using tretinoin, certain ingredients can be combined to enhance its benefits and reduce potential irritation, particularly as tretinoin can sometimes cause dryness and sensitivity.
+When using tretinoin, certain ingredients can be used alongside to enhance its benefits and reduce potential irritation, particularly as tretinoin can sometimes cause dryness and sensitivity.
 Two of the most effective ingredients to pair with tretinoin are hyaluronic acid and niacinamide.

 Hyaluronic Acid